-RFID SYSTEMS: PORTALS
+RFID SYSTEMS: RFID GATEWAYS

 RFID Gateways and Portal applications keep track of goods on the move, locating them to sites or checking their movement around buildings.
 RFID readers, with appropriate antennas mounted at a doorway can record every tag that passes through it.